WhatsApp Motion Photos: Why this matters?

 When will motion photos reach my WhatsApp?

-Beta users are seeing it now (Aug 2025); public rollout usually follows in stages — watch for updates in the Play Store and WhatsApp changelog.
+Beta users are seeing it now (Aug 2025); public rollout usually follows in stages — watch for Play Store updates.

 Do motion photos use more data?

 Yes, slightly more than a still image.
-They’re smaller than a video but larger than a still — keep that in mind on metered mobile data.
+They are smaller than a video but larger than a standard still.

 I just could not leave your web site before suggesting that I really enjoyed the standard information a person supply to your visitors Is gonna be again steadily in order to check up on new posts